littleredninja/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the easiest thing to change to optimize the website?
 How many kilobytes of data can be eliminated?

   I guess it depends on what you mean by easy, but I would optimize the images, as that's easy for me and saves 885.9KiB for a 39% reduction.
-I'm not sure how much work it is to defer parsing JavaScript or to leverage browser caching.
+I'm not sure how much work it is to defer parsing JavaScript or to leverage browser caching, but that would add some speed as well.